vkononov/cloudflare-zero-trust-adblocker/README.md

 6. From now on, any device connected to Cloudflare’s Zero Trust DNS will automatically block the ads before they even have a chance to load.

 This approach provides a robust and network-wide solution for blocking ads, making it a great alternative to something like Pi-hole, especially for people who want an easy-to-manage, cloud-based solution that doesn’t require setting up dedicated hardware.

+## Hostname Validation

+This script validates hostnames according to the [RFC 1123](https://tools.ietf.org/html/rfc1123) standard (a subset of the standard).
+All invalid hostnames are automatically rejected and will not be included in the blocking lists sent to Cloudflare.

+**Validation Rules:**
+- Hostnames must contain only ASCII letters (a-z, A-Z), digits (0-9), and hyphens (-)
+- Each label must be 1-63 characters long
+- Total hostname length cannot exceed 253 characters
+- Labels cannot start or end with hyphens
+- No consecutive dots are allowed

+**Important Notes:**
+- **IP addresses are not supported** - Both valid IP addresses (e.g., `192.168.1.1`) and malformed IP-like patterns (e.g., `103.103.69.97.12`) are rejected
+- Invalid hostnames are logged as warnings but do not stop script execution
+- This validation helps prevent API errors when uploading lists to Cloudflare

 ## Disclaimer
 This script uses a large ad-blocking list, which may block more domains than expected, potentially breaking some sites.
 Use the exclusions list to whitelist necessary domains.